ryanaklein/ryanaklein.github.io/_posts/2019-08-03-first-month.md

+---
+layout: post
+title:  "My First Month at a Start Up"
+---

-# My First Month at a Start Up
+## My First Month at a Start Up